I bet you didn’t know there was a corner fireplace in this room. And did you know that it was once a family room?

 Here are a few renovation photos.
 Nothing like fresh drywall…aaahhhh.

 Bye bye corner fireplace!

 You can see in this shot that the room really isn’t that big.
-We did a lot of measuring to make sure we found the perfect size dining table and we also made sure that it stayed closer to that far wall so as not to impede on all the traffic zones.
+I did a lot of measuring to make sure I found the perfect size dining table and I also made sure that it stayed closer to that far wall so as not to impede on all the traffic zones.
 The chandelier was hung more to the far wall side too.